 Data Processing and Scoring

 To assess the reliability of the cued-recall scoring functions, we first used lrd to process and score the two cued-recall datasets introduced above.
 We then compared output obtained through this scoring process to the original, manually coded output reported in these studies and tested whether the initial findings would replicate.
-Prior to running the scoring algorithm, .csv files containing participant responses, answer key, trial numbers, and unique identifiers for each participant were created for each of datasets.
+Prior to running the scoring algorithm, .csv files containing participant responses, answer key, trial numbers, and unique identifiers for each participant were generated for each dataset.
 Data from each study were then scored using the prop_correct_cued() function.
 Scoring was an iterative process which used each of the suggested six Levenshtein distance values (i.e., 0-5).
 Thus, each dataset was scored six times, once for each scoring criterion, which allowed us to track how changing the Levenshtein distance affected scoring accuracy.

 Determining the Optimal Scoring Criterion

-Given the lrd package’s scoring functions work by computing the Levenshtein distance between two strings, we first needed to determine the optimal distance score that would maximize the number of correct hits (e.g., true positives) while simultaneously minimizing the number of false positives and false negatives.
-To this end, we conducted a set of sensitivity and specificity analyses for each dataset (see Altman & Bland, 1994, for a review) comparing each level of lrd scored data to the original, human coded data.
+Given the lrd package’s scoring functions work by computing the Levenshtein distance between two strings, we first determined the optimal distance score that would maximize the number of correct hits (e.g., true positives) while minimizing the number of false positives and false negatives.
+To this end, we conducted a set of sensitivity and specificity analyses for each dataset (see Altman & Bland, 1994, for review) comparing each level of lrd scored data to the original, human coded data.
 Within the context of this study, sensitivity refers to the proportion of true positives that lrd correctly identifies (i.e., a participant correctly responds to the cue item with the correct target word and the program correctly identifies it) divided by the true positives plus false negatives (i.e., a miss, when the hand scoring indicates the item was right but lrd does not).
 Specificity refers to the proportion of true negatives identified by the program (i.e., the program correctly identifies that a participant missed an item at test) divided by the true negatives plus the false positives (i.e., lrd indicates the item was correct when the hand scoring did not).

 Sensitivity and specificity analyses were computed in R using the caret package (Kuhn, 2008).
 Table 1 reports sensitivity and specificity percentages for each dataset computed across of the six Levenshtein distance cutoff values.
 Overall, both datasets displayed a consistent pattern of results: Sensitivity and specificity were each maximized when the scoring cutoff used a Levenshtein distance of 1, suggesting that this value allowed the scoring algorithm to achieve maximum accuracy.
 We therefore suggest that a Levenshtein distance of 1 provides the optimal cutoff value for minimizing false positives and negatives; however, the program allows researchers to increase or decrease the cutoff value as desired.